savioseb/KaggleWalmart/PredictingWeeklySalesAtWalmart.md

 * IsHoliday: whether the week is a special holiday week

 #### 2.3.1.3 test.csv
-The dataset with similar fields as train.csv, except without Weekly_Sales.
-This will be used to test the model with unseen data and can be evaulated by uploading the dataset to Kaggle.
+The data set with similar fields as train.csv, except without Weekly_Sales.
+This will be used to test the model with unseen data and can be evaluated by uploading the data set to Kaggle.

 #### 2.3.1.4 features.csv
 This data file contains additional relevant information relating to the physical and business environment around the store.
 The fields are as follows: